Motorpoint Group PLC Tax Strategy

 Approach to dealing with tax authorities

-We aim to engage with tax authorities, including HMRC, with honesty, integrity, respect and fairness and in a spirt of co-operative compliance.
-Our relationship with HMRC is managed through the relationship between the Senior Accounting Officer (SAO) and HMRC Customer Relationship Manager (CRM) and the business intention is to minimise the tax risk rating of the Group.
+We aim to engage with tax authorities, including HMRC, with honesty, integrity, respect and fairness and in a spirit of co-operative compliance.
+Our relationship with HMRC is managed through the relationship between the Senior Accounting Officer (SAO) and HMRC Customer Relationship Manager (“CRM”) and the business intention is to minimise the tax risk rating of the Group.

 Approach to tax risk management and governance arrangements

-This strategy is aligned with our Risk Management approach and is approved, owned and overseen by the Board with the day to day management of risks delegated to the Compliance Committee.
-The Motorpoint tax strategy meets the requirements under Schedule 19, Finance Act 2016 in the UK and has been reviewed and approved by the Board.
+This strategy is aligned with our Risk Management approach and is approved, owned and overseen by the Board with the day-to-day management of risks delegated to the Compliance Committee.